-One might think it's a simple job to design a simple guitar - but it's quite the opposite.
-How to bring anything genuinely worthwhile into a concept that is already stellar?
-It's all the little things.
-By cleaning up every detail, revising every feature and selecting the best materials, one can do miracles.
+One might think it’s a simple job to design a simple guitar – but it’s quite the opposite.
+How to bring anything worthwhile into a concept that is already stellar?
+It’s all the little things.
+By cleaning up and revising every detail, one can do miracles.
 I got my mojo working good.

 Juha Ruokangas – Master Guitar Maker

 First I dodged the idea of touching this style that has so often been modified but rarely improved upon.
 I’m glad I finally went for it, and I learned a lot on the way, too.
 In Leonardo da Vinci’s words – simplicity is the ultimate sophistication.

 Tone is usually my first source of inspiration when making a new guitar model.
 On the Mojo model, Wilko Johnson was definitely one of my key influences.
 Listen to the early Dr. Feelgood tunes ‘I Don’t Mind’ or ‘Keep It Out Of Sight’.
 Mind blowing sounds and attitude!

 Watch the Ruokangas YouTube channel Mojo Playlist – a collection of videos we’ve either filmed by ourselves or found online and wanted to share with you.

 Finnish alder has a warm, yellowish to brownish natural color, and when skillfully finished, the grain has a beautiful shimmer.
 Alder gives our bolt-on guitars a classic, open voiced and ringing tone that most players would define as “vintage”.

 Rock maple is a stable and strong wood that is ideally suitable to be used for bolt-on guitar necks.
 It just works so well in every regard.
 We offer maple also for fretboards, adding brilliance and clarity to the overall tone.